damienmha/PIC-10A/README.md

 # PIC-10A

-My homework from Program in Computing 10A: Introduction to Programming
+This repository includes my homework from the course *Program in Computing 10A: Introduction to Programming*.
+PDFs with descriptions of each assignment are included.